sharife/hyas/content/about/profiles/kathleen-blackburn.md

   * What can we do to repurpose our canal and introduced species to create equitable ownership of these rivers?

   * In what ways can we promote the perspectives of BIPOC communities whose activism continues to conserve and protect our most precious resources?
+bio: >-
-bio: Kathleen Blackburn is a PhD in the Program for Writers at UIC and a research assistant in the UIC  Freshwater Lab.
+  **Bio:** Kathleen Blackburn is a PhD in the Program for Writers at UIC and a research assistant in the UIC  Freshwater Lab.
 She researches the intersection of U.S. militarization and  ecological disruption, specifically in cases of invasive species.
 Recent projects have focused on invasive Brown Tree Snakes